 Some words in Malayalam are borrowed from a variety of languages, both ancient and new (relatively)!
 Certain words of the Malayalam vocabulary have been borrowed from languages such as Sanskrit, Portuguese and Tamil amongst others.
 Some languages have also borrowed words from the Malayalam vocabulary such as Bahasa Malaysia (Malay language).

 Malayalam, like Tamil, is classified as a classical language in India.
 The oldest written evidence of the Malayalam language is thought to be an inscription known as the ‘vazhappalli’ from 830 A.D.

-Malayalam is spoken in the neighbouring states of Tamil Nadu, Karnataka and Puducherry as well as the islands of Lakshadweep.
+Malayalam is spoken in the neighboring states of Tamil Nadu, Karnataka, and Puducherry as well as the islands of Lakshadweep.
 Given the prominence of Malayalam speakers abroad, there are certain universities in the USA and Canada that teach Malayalam as a foreign language.
 Malayalam is definitely a language with speakers around the globe.

 Malayalam is a combination of two words, meaning mountain (Mala) and place (Alam).
 It is no coincidence that Kerala has plenty of hill stations that offers an alternative cooler climate than the higher tropical temperatures at lower altitudes.

 Malayalam is a language with fewer dialects than other Indian languages.
 Dialects arise due to social hierarchies.
 Each dialect is practiced in all three forms: reading, writing and speaking.
 At times, the slang phrases differ so drastically that speakers of different dialects might not comprehend a person with another dialect!